backdrop-contrib/bueditor/README.txt

  - No need for php buttons to get IMCE URL which is now stored in Drupal.settings.BUE.imceURL(or BUE.imce.url when the bue.imce library is used)
  - new E.prvAjax() method for live previewing html or non-html markup with the help of Ajax Markup module.
  - new optional library files:
-   - bue.autocomplete.js: enables AC inside textareas for a set of predefined text pairs.
+   - bue.autocomplete.js: enables AC inside textareas.
+Completes html/bbcode tags by default.
    - bue.ctrl.js: converts access keys into CTRL shortcuts.
    - bue.find.js: enables search and replace inside textareas.(Depends on: popup, markup)
-   - bue.history.js: cross-browser undo-redo functionality for textareas.
+   - bue.history.js: cross-browser undo-redo for textareas.
    - bue.markup.js: introduces HTML creating and parsing methods.
    - bue.imce.js: integrates IMCE file browser in a popup.(Depends on: popup)
-   - bue.li.js: auto inserts list items.
+   - bue.li.js: auto inserts a list item when enter key is pressed at the end of a list item.
    - bue.misc.js: miscellaneous methods used in default editor.(Depends on: popup, markup)
    - bue.popup.js: introduces editor popups: E.dialog & E.quickPop
    - bue.popup.css: experimental CSS3 styling of editor popups